January 15, 2019

 Headless CMSs help you to do that by making your content available in a universal format and centralizing content management.
 That way, you manage your content from a single, agnostic and neutral place.

 A headless CMS will let you and your dev team prototype, test and deploy your applications efficiently.
-Developers and teams using headless CMSs save time and are able to iterate faster due to singular focus on the front-end user experience and accomplishment of business objectives.
+Developers and teams using headless CMSs save time and are able to iterate faster due to a singular focus on the front-end user experience and accomplishment of business objectives.

 A headless CMS allows companies to try out new and additional channels without breaking or even touching existing and workable parts of the overall project.
-Risky channel tests become relatively benign and companies are able to move fast to take advantage of new opportunity.
+Risky channel tests become relatively benign and companies are able to move fast to take advantage of new opportunities.

 Microservices are a big evolution in modern software architecture.
 Internal and external services make up a system all connected via their APIs to your application.
 By doing that, you can quickly stitch together applications using many APIs.
-Not only is it often easier to do it that way, you can adopt expert solutions to get the best within their specific domains.
+Not only is it often easier to do it that way, but you can also adopt expert solutions to get the best within their specific domains.